instacart/truetime-android/README.md

 Users may do this for a variety of reasons, like being in different timezones, trying to be punctual by setting their clocks 5 – 10 minutes early, etc. Your application or service may want a date that is unaffected by these changes and reliable as a source of truth.
 TrueTime gives you that.

-You can read more about the useceas in our [blog post](https://tech.instacart.com/truetime/).
+You can read more about the use case in our [blog post](https://tech.instacart.com/truetime/).

 # How is TrueTime calculated?